Game

 1. Would you rather eat a carrot or an apple?
 Do squats or reach low for picking carrots or jump or reach high as if picking an apple from a tree branch.

 2. Would you rather have a lot of energy and move as fast as a cheetah or little energy and move slow as a snail?
-Move your body fast for the cheetah or in slow motion for the snail.
+Raise your hands quickly for the cheetah or in slow motion for the snail.

 Educate